 She has sung numerous times with the Royal Danish Orchestra, first as an invited guest for their New Year’s Gala concert under Music Director Michael Schønwandt, and later as soloist in Gorecki’s SYMPHONY NO. 3 and Szymanowski’s STABAT MATER, accompanying the world premiere of Tim Rushton’s ballet REQUIEM.
 She has also appeared with Maestro Giancarlo Andretta and the Aarhus Symphony Orchestra, both in Händel’s MESSIAH and in Mahler’s SYMPHONY NO. 4, which received praise from critics.

 Her professional breakthrough came in the 2007-08 season with the Danish National Opera as Marguerite in Gounod’s FAUST.
-The critical acclaim for her performance was unanimous, and she received as much praise for her acting as her for her voice.
+The critical acclaim for her performance was unanimous, and she received as much praise for her acting as for her voice.
 Indeed, Aileen Itani’s passionate commitment to text and drama has earned her loyalty from directors, audiences and critics alike.

 Ms. Itani was one of the finalists at the 2005 Queen Sonja International Music Competition in Oslo, Norway, and was the recipient of a prestigious career grant from the Léonie Sonning Music Foundation in 2006.
 She received her training at the Opera Academy of the Royal Danish Theatre and Conservatory in Copenhagen, at the Conservatoire National Supérieur de Musique de Paris, and at the Eastman School of Music in Rochester, New York.